Architecture

 packages/redactStreaming output sanitizer.
 An in-package Aho-Corasick multi-pattern matcher with zero runtime dependencies, applied to everything run-with-secrets returns.

-The stack is the same shape as Relic's, minus the SaaS layer.
-Bun workspaces, Commander.js for the CLI, WebCrypto plus hash-wasm for Argon2id, a Rust cdylib loaded over Bun.dlopen() FFI, local SQLite with ciphertext at rest instead of Convex, an MCP stdio server on @modelcontextprotocol/sdk, and oxlint with oxfmt. packages/redact has no Relic equivalent.
-It exists because of Relic's confirmed gap, their MCP tool returns child stdout and stderr verbatim, so any command that echoes a secret leaks it straight into the agent's context.
+The stack is Bun workspaces, Commander.js for the CLI, WebCrypto plus hash-wasm for Argon2id, a Rust cdylib loaded over Bun.dlopen() FFI, local SQLite with ciphertext at rest, an MCP stdio server on @modelcontextprotocol/sdk, and oxlint with oxfmt. packages/redact scans everything run-with-secrets returns, so a command that echoes a secret to stdout or stderr does not leak it into the agent's context.

 The single hardened path

-The most important architectural rule, learned from Relic's confirmed mistake.
+The most important architectural rule.
 Every execution path that touches a decrypted secret goes through the Rust runner.
 No exceptions, especially not the MCP path.
-Relic's MCP tool calls Bun.spawn with the full parent environment spread under the secrets, bypassing all of its own hardening and leaking the parent environment into an agent chosen process.
+An MCP tool that spawned a child directly, for example Bun.spawn with the full parent environment spread under the secrets, would bypass all of that hardening and leak the parent environment into an agent chosen process.
 Vaulted's MCP run-with-secrets calls the exact same FFI function the CLI does.

 rust